There seems to be a common theme among yogis….

 It may not exactly be teaching, but you will still be immersed in the yoga culture.
 There is a lot of work that goes on behind the scenes at a yoga center or studio.
 Whether it’s administrative tasks, sales or marketing, these are all ways that you can make money off the mat.

 Maybe planning is your thing and you prefer to stay behind the scenes.
 There is a lot that needs to be done to organize a yoga retreat or yoga training, especially those that are held abroad.
 Some positions might include monetary compensation, whereas others will offer free accommodation and food for your service.

 For those social media savants, Instagram can substantially add to your revenue stream.
 Influencers on Instagram are typically users who have over 10,000 followers along with a good amount of engagement (likes and comments).
 When you are at this level, you are likely to get offers from companies to post content or endorse products via your Instagram photos.
 While some yoga influencers only get free products, others can earn upwards of $25,000 per post.
 (I know)

 Some might argue that this capitalizes yoga, but I would say it depends on how you use it and what you advertise.
 Keep your endorsements to things that you actually believe in and don’t lose sight of your values.

-If creating videos calls to you, then you may consider starting a YouTube channel and using that as a platform to teach.
+If creating videos calls to you, then you may consider starting a YouTube channel and using that as a platform to teach yoga online.
 Once you get around 250,000 views and a good amount of subscribers, your videos will be desirable to advertisers and start generating income for you. ..

 …that’s how I got started 😉